-90. The VWU will keep the statement on its premises until the witness has finished testimony.
-The VWU will keep record of the dates when the statements were provided to the Unit, made available to the witness and, if applicable, returned to the party.
-The VWU will not be in a position to ascertain the content of the provided statement or to ensure that the witness comprehends all of the provided material.

-91. The VWU will not be in a position to answer any legal or factual questions that might arise in relation to the statement.
-The Unit staff will remind the witness that any such questions should be ventilated in Court.49

-92. The VWU is under no duty to monitor or record anything that is said by the witness during this process, unless something exceptional occurs.50 Should something exceptional occur during the statement reading process and come to the attention of VWU staff, the VWU will report this to the entity calling the witness and the Chamber.51 The VWU will also report this to the legal representative of the respective witness, if applicable.

-93. The witness will be reminded that none of the material the witness has re-read can be brought into the Court.52 If it becomes necessary for reference to be made to one or more of the statements or related material, then, subject to the Chamber's decision, copies can be made available during the witness' testimony.53 The Chamber may allow witnesses to refer to documents in order to refresh their memory only insofar as: a) the documents in question contain the personal recollections of the witness and b) copies of the document have been made available to the opposing party, who may rely on the parts referred to by the witness during cross-examination.54 For the purpose of refreshing the
+- 88. The VWU will keep the statement on its premises until the witness has finished testimony.
+The VWU will keep record of the dates when the statements were provided to it, made available to the witness and, if applicable, returned to the calling entity.
+The VWU will not be in a position to ascertain the content of the provided statement or to ensure that the witness comprehends all of the provided material. - 89.
+The VWU will not be in a position to answer any legal or factual questions that might arise in relation to the statement.
+The VWU staff will remind the witness that any such questions should be ventilated in Court. - 90.
+The VWU is under no duty to monitor or record anything that is said by the witness during this process, unless something exceptional occurs.
+Should something exceptional occur during the statement reading process and come to the attention of VWU staff, the VWU will report this to the entity calling the witness and the Chamber.
+The VWU will also report this to the legal adviser of the respective witness, if applicable. - 91.
+The witness will be reminded that none of the material the witness has re-read can be brought into the Court.
+If it becomes necessary for reference to be made to one or more of the statements or related material, then, subject to the Chamber's decision, copies can be made available during the witness' testimony.
+The Chamber may allow witnesses to refer to documents in order to refresh their memory only insofar as: a) the documents in question contain the personal recollections of the witness and b) copies of the document have been made available to the opposing party, who may rely on the parts referred to by the witness during cross-examination.
+For the purpose of refreshing the witness' memory, it is immaterial whether the documents are admissible as evidence or not.
+If a Chamber allows a witness to consult any documents in Court, such documents will be made available by the relevant Court staff members in the courtroom.